To help you choose where to eat out or shop for food.

-Why is there a national food hygiene rating scheme?
+What is the food hygiene rating scheme?

 What are the different ratings?